deusexmachina892/reusable-table-component/README.md

 In case a data is missing for a key defined in col, it will show NA.
 In case you have provided data for a key not defined in col, the value will not appear.
 In case you do not provide col and data props, you will be displayed with a warning.
+For the cols props, you must define a private _unique key, which should be defined as keyId and must indicate the unique key in the data

 The rest of the props are style props, namely: tableStyleProps, columnStyleProps, bodyStyleProps